 Although sabbatical leaves are restricted to tenured faculty members, an assistant professor who has completed ten semesters of full-time service at the University, and who applies for promotion to the rank of associate professor with tenure, may also apply for sabbatical leave.
 In such cases the award of sabbatical leave will be contingent on the faculty member’s promotion.
 The University reserves the right to enter into a special agreement concerning the time of the first sabbatical leave for a faculty member who comes to BC from another institution or organization.
 Any special agreement should be made in writing at the time of the faculty member’s appointment.

-Applications of tenured faculty members for sabbaticals are to be submitted by October 15 prior to the academic year for which the sabbatical is requested.
+Applications of tenured faculty members for sabbaticals are to be submitted by the fall semester prior to the academic year for which the sabbatical is requested.